 In addition to formal classroom education, Kayla has ten years of experience in informal education and programming for teenagers of all backgrounds.
 She has been involved in NCSY as the Fair Lawn City Director, Teen Division Head as well as Head of Chinuch in Camp Lavi and most recently, a Division Head in Camp Kaylie.

-Kayla currently lives with her husband and three children in Fair Lawn, New Jersey where she looks forward to opening her home to the young women of Naaleh High School!
+Kayla currently lives with her husband and three children in Fair Lawn, New Jersey where she enjoys opening her home to the young women of Naaleh High School!

 Mrs. Miriam Brickman